OctopusDeploy/docs/docs/reference/log-files.md

 ## Finding the log files

-When Octopus applications are installed, a "home directory" is chosen - this is usually `C:\Octopus`.
+When Octopus applications are installed, a "home directory" is chosen - this is usuallyÂ `C:\Octopus`.

-Octopus stores its logs in the `Logs`subdirectory.
-Three sets of log files may be present: `OctopusServer.txt`, `OctopusTentacle.txt`.
+Octopus stores its logs in theÂ `Logs`subdirectory.
+Three sets of log files may be present:Â `OctopusServer.txt`, `OctopusTentacle.txt`.
 Older versions of these files will be stored with numeric suffixes in their names, e.g. the most recent archived server log file will be in `OctopusServer.0.txt`.

 When requesting support, send as much log information as possible - the repetitive nature of the files means they usually zip down well.